bgadrian/data-structures/priorityqueue/README.md

 *Priority queue is an abstract data type which is like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.*

 ## Hierarchical Queue [description](https://www.researchgate.net/figure/261191274_fig1_Figure-1-Simple-queue-a-and-hierarchical-queue-b)
-An **O(1)/O(1) priority queue** implementation for small integers, that uses an assembly of N simple queues.
+An **O(1)/O(1 + K) priority queue** implementation for small integers, that uses an assembly of N simple queues.

 It is optimized for large amount of data BUT with small value priorities ( <= 255 ).
 Can store any type of elements/values.

-For best performance **Enqueue ALL the elements before starting to Dequeue**.
-The downsides:
-- the instance cannot be reused because ...
-- once a priority queue is empty and removed, it cannot be recreated
 #### Hierarchical Queue usages
 * image/video processing
 * networking (routing)
 * anywhere you have a small range of priorities/channels.

+**The original algorithm has O(1) dequeue complexity, but that adds a very strict limitation: a queue that has been empty it is removed and cannot be recreated.
+This means the instance cannot be reused once the dequeue finish, and inserting elements during the dequeue decrease the performance.
+I decided that limits the scope of the algorithm too much and has a low chance to be used in the real world, so I removed the complexity.**

 #### Hierarchical Queue implementation: